Name: Just call me Steve

 Writing started when I found myself having gaps through the course of my day.
 I focused strictly on foreign exchange, and with close to zero operational work to keep me busy, started cruising the internet and seeking ways to vent my findings.

 In this search I came across a slew of eager traders clamoring over techniques and strategies that simply made zero sense to me.
 In an effort to simplify things, I drew one line on my charts, posted them, and said “if / when price gets here, it's going to turn”.
 These lines were nothing more than areas of strong historical support or resistance, e.g. magnets for order flows.
 I needed a name, so I used the first thing that came to my head: “No Brainer Trades”.
 I kept it simple.

 The more charts I posted the more questions people reading them had, so I began a series of other posts dedicated strictly to explaining various technical market movements.
 This led to many other things that I continue to write about today, including psychological aspects, standard price patterns that usually go under mainstream radar, and behavioral trading.

 I love the markets and I'm a complete addict in every sense, but I use my sensibilities when it comes to putting on exposure.
-I am still very heavy-centric on foreign exchange and macro environments in general, but I monitor a great deal of instruments.
+While I started off very heavy-centric in foreign exchange, I now primarily focus on futures markets.

 Who Reads Paracurve?

 We get all walks of life.
 Our main demographic is individual traders over the age of 35 with a high net worth, followed by individual traders under the age of 35, and many professionals as well.
 Paracurve gets regular visits from the employees of many banks, hedge funds, prop trading firms and other financial institutions.
 Because of this depth of readership, I make it a priority to put the concepts discussed here in an easy to understand format without watering them down to an ultra-simplistic view of price behaviors or the markets themselves.